wp-plugins/contact-call-plugin/readme.txt

 *Server Requirements:* PHP4 or PHP5 with PHP Curl installed.

 *Wordpress versions:* Wordpress 2.7 and up.

+**How should I setup Contact-Call for my site?**

+Its very simple.
+Just follow the easy steps listed below

+* Install and activate Contat-Call plugin
+* Setup your preferences - User interface (color, layout etc) and phone preferences (where do you want to take calls etc)
+* Save the preferences
+* Done!!
+You are now live and are ready to take calls from your customers.

 *Thanks for using us* :)